Jan Verbesselt and Dainius Masiliunas

 You should now see some information about the raster file, for example the coordinate system, the cell size, and some statistics about the raster bands.

-Now let’s calculate the NDVI via GDAL terminal by using the gdal_calc.py script.
+Now let’s calculate the NDVI by running the following command line by line in terminal.
+The calculation is done via GDAL command by using the gdal_calc.py script.
 See GDAL_calc for more information.

 cd data